Context Windows vs Synthetic Memory

 • Developer-focused (tracks coding decisions, not general tasks)

-• Git-based automatic capture (no manual logging)
+• Git-based automatic capture alongside manual logging

 Why it matters: Byterover tracks general tasks.
 Continuity is purpose-built for code architecture.